 Merry Christmas.
 Happy New Year.
 Season’s greetings.
 Happy holidays.

 You hear all the cheery greetings.
 You read them on cards, see them on decorations, and hear them in songs.
-And you feel all the emotions that are attached to them.
+And you feel all the emotions—both good and bad—that are attached to them.

-You blast the holiday tunes through your earbuds to drown out the lies you keep hearing over and over in your head.
+- You blast the Christmas tunes through your earbuds to drown out the lies that you keep hearing over and over in your head.

-You volunteer at every Christmas activity at church to avoid the guilt you feel from all the hidden sin in your life.
+- You volunteer at every Christmas activity at church to avoid the guilt that you feel from the hidden sins in your life.

-You watch every sappy Christmas movie you can think of to distract yourself from the fact that you’re facing another Christmas alone.
+- You watch every sappy Christmas movie that you can think of to distract yourself from the fact that you’re facing another Christmas alone.

-You bake hundreds of cookies (and eat just a few) to shake the frustration that you haven’t been able to lose the weight you promised to lose last Christmas.
+- You bake hundreds of cookies (and eat a few, too) to shake the frustration that you haven’t been able to lose the weight that you promised to lose last Christmas.

-You throw the most extravagant Christmas parties with the expectation that you will finally feel talented and fulfilled.
+- You throw the most extravagant Christmas parties with the expectation that you’ll finally feel talented and fulfilled.

 Depression + Despair + Disappointment = Hope